steinkvarud/piggi/README.md

 - SSN - Your own social security number
 - SBANKEN_CLIENT_ID - clientId obtained from Sbanken
 - SBANKEN_SECRET - password obtained from Sbanken
-- ACCOUNT_ID - account you want to retrieve details for
+- ACCOUNT_ID - accounts you want to retrieve details for
 ```

 ### Install dependencies